top of page

 Self Forgiveness and PTSD: Healing Shame

-A common feeling you may feel after experiencing something traumatic is a shame.
+A common feeling you may experience after something traumatic is shame.
 This can lead to low self-esteem, depression, and isolation.
-If you feel shame after experiencing something traumatic, there are ways to heal and forgive yourself.
+Healing shame with self-forgiveness and PTSD recovery often begin with addressing that shame.
+If you're feeling stuck, there are ways to heal and learn to forgive yourself.

 Shame After Experiencing Trauma